 Datacentres Ireland gets the ball rolling in Dublin

-Ireland’s largest dedicated gathering of suppliers for data centres today opened in Dublin.
+Ireland’s largest dedicated gathering of suppliers for data centers today opened in Dublin.

-The free event is set to span two days to provide insights and networking opportunities for anyone responsible for their organisaiton’s IT infrastructure, including servers, comms rooms, co-location data centres and enterprise scale, large scale and hyperscale data centres.
+The free event is set to span two days to provide insights and networking opportunities for anyone responsible for their organisaiton’s IT infrastructure, including servers, comms rooms, co-location data centers and enterprise scale, large scale and hyperscale data centers.

 Stepex managing director and event organiser Hugh Robinson packed the schedule this year with local and international industry leaders and experts to share their opinions within panel discussions, presentations, workshops, case studies, and managed Q&A sessions.